scentral/platenet/README.md

 ### 3. Start PlateNet

-Start or restart your server after saving the configuration.
+START or RESTART your server after saving the configuration.

 ---